seung-lab/crackle/README.md

 for label, binimg in crackle.each(binary, crop=True):
   pass

+# iterate over 255 labels at a time.
+Useful if your downstream
+# processing supports multilabel images but you need an 8x reduction
+# in memory usage compared to a uint64 image.
+Much faster than binary
+# image iteration. img is reused for 255 iterations before being replaced.
+for label, tmp_label, img in crackle.each(binary, multi=True):
+  pass

 # Remap labels without decompressing.
 Could
 # be useful for e.g. proofreading.
 remapped = crackle.remap(